icearla16-hub/bcog-final_project/README.md

 Use .csv or .txt files; one file for questions, one for answer options.
 The answer options will likely be formatted as follows:

-    OPTION, a
+    OPTION,a
-    OPTION, b
+    OPTION,b
-    OPTION, c
+    OPTION,c

 to allow for easy tallying of the user's responses.
 If the user chooses mostly a's, they receive end result A, and so on (see below).

   - A - Despite the possibility of being harmed, you always choose to help.
   - B - You are a practical person who chooses to help when it does not hurt you, but you won't go out of your way to help.
   - C - You are a focused person, reliant on only your skills to reach your goals.

 This will require the following functions:
-- Read the questions file.
+- read_questions(): Read the questions file.
 Display questions one-at-a-time when prompted.
-- Read the answer options file.
-Display answer options either on or above buttons in the interface frame, but do not indicate a, b, or c (those are just for our organization).
+- read_options(): Read the answer options file.
+Display options either on or above buttons in the interface frame, but do not indicate a, b, or c (those are just for our organization).
 - Add user responses to a .csv or list.
 Loop through and find the mode, which will determine the final outcome.
 - Display the user's final outcome.